Luke 16 – Money and Righteousness

 a.
 Father Abraham, have mercy on me: The rich man was definitely a descendant of Abraham, and the great father of faith did not disown him.
 Yet having Abraham as father was not enough to escape his torment in the life to come.
 Now the rich man was the beggar, pleading with Abraham.

 i.
 Again, the rich man was not in torment because he was rich; but because he lived a life apart from love and trust in God, and this was demonstrated by his life.
-Abraham himself was richer than the man in this story of Jesus.
+Lazarus himself was richer than the man in this story of Jesus.

 b.
 Send Lazarus that he may dip the tip of his finger in water and cool my tongue: Even in the afterlife the rich man thought of himself as superior and as Lazarus as his servant.
 This shows that death did not take away his sense of entitlement and station in life.